jgm/pandoc/doc/filters.md

 (It is also necessary that `pandoc-types` be installed in the local package repository.
-To do this using cabal-install, `cabal v2-update && cabal v2-install --lib pandoc-types`.)
+To do this using cabal-install, `cabal v2-update && cabal v2-install --lib pandoc-types --package-env .`.)

 Alternatively, we could compile the filter: